Skip advert

 “The EV’s electric underpinnings mean it has a flat floor for impressive practicality given its compact size”

-Despite being a not all that different in size to the Kia Niro EV, the EV3 offers almost as much interior space as the bigger Kia Sportage.
+Despite not being all that different in size to the Kia Niro EV, the EV3 offers almost as much interior space as the bigger Kia Sportage.
 Space for front occupants is plentiful, and a relatively low dashboard and large windscreen boosts the feeling of spaciousness.

 Hop in the back – which is nice and easy thanks to the wide door openings – and the car’s decent width and flat floor means carrying three abreast in the back seat is more than possible.
 However, it’s not quite big enough for three child seats in a row, and Kia provides ISOFIX child seat anchor points with top tethers in the outer two rear seats.